COVID-19 vaccines are safe. Here’s why.

-While most people have jumped at the chance to get their COVID-19 vaccine, some have been more hesitant due to concerns about safety.
-Here we explain all the checks and balances in place to ensure the vaccines are safe.
+While most people jumped at the chance to get their COVID-19 vaccine, some have been more hesitant over concerns about safety.
+Here we explain all the checks and balances in place to make sure the vaccines are safe.

 The speed of development of COVID-19 vaccines was surprising to many, including researchers themselves: Vaccine development often takes a decade or more, but there were a number of factors this time around that made it move at lightning speed.
 Political commitment and money were no object for countries wanting to control the pandemic as soon as possible.
 Combined with some of the best scientific minds in the world working towards one common goal, this resulted in an extraordinary level of collaboration and cooperation across borders and between institutions.

 It’s important to note that the overwhelming majority of people have mild side effects that are very common for most vaccines – fever, chills, muscle ache, fatigue – which are all signs your immune system is being primed for the real thing.

 Despite this pace, none of the processes – from finding potential vaccine candidates to getting the vaccine into people’s arms – compromised rigorous safety protocols.

 A candidate vaccine goes through several stages before it can be given to people – from the exploratory science, to the pre-clinical testing (often in animals), clinical development (including three phases of human trials), and finally regulatory review and approval, manufacturing and quality control.

 Normally, the various clinical trial phases would occur sequentially, with phase 2 following after phase 1, and so on), because of the risk of losing money if a vaccine doesn’t make the cut of the previous round.
 But given the global urgency for a COVID-19 vaccine, developers took the financial risk and conducted some of these trials in parallel.
 Similarly, regulatory authorities who would normally have competing priorities that slowed down approval, cleared their desks in order to review COVID-19 vaccine data in record time.